Welcome to Year 5

 Our English work has been based on the fabulous text of The Wizard, the Ugly and the Book of Shame by Pablo Bernasconi.
 The children have been writing letters of apology, and using their descriptive skills to create wonderful new characters.

-Our Science topic is Isaac Newton and Forces.
+Our Science topic is Isaac Newton and Forces, including friction, levers, air resistance and balance.

 In Geography we are looking at countries, continents and the Tropic of Cancer.